snowplow-archive/snowplow.github.com/_posts/2014-07-25-snowplow-java-tracker-0.4.0-released.md

   Tracker tracker1 = new Tracker(emitter1, "cf", "CF63A");
   Tracker tracker2 = new Tracker(emitter2, "cf", "CF63A");

-  // Track the user viewing the page which is sent to emitter1 tracker1.trackPageView("www.example.com", "Hello, world!", "www.snowplowanalytics.com");
+  // Track the user viewing the page which is sent via emitter1 tracker1.trackPageView("www.example.com", "Hello, world!", "www.snowplowanalytics.com");

-  // Track the user viewing the screen which is sent to emitter2 tracker2.trackScreenView("Main Screen", "a8shnw7");
+  // Track the user viewing the screen which is sent via emitter2 tracker2.trackScreenView("Main Screen", "a8shnw7");

 }